 Balance it out.
 Asking someone to change their behavior also involves doing something for them in exchange.
 Or when you are taking on their duties, you might want to give them one of yours.
 For example, in the above situation, you can add, ‘When we divided the duties earlier, we had decided you will do it.
 Do you want to continue doing it or exchange it for another?’

-The fourth step is to change your reaction to these stressful events.
-This may involve looking at stressful situations from a positive perspective.
+You may not be able to control stressful situations and events, but you can control the way you are reacting to them.
+Try looking at stressful situations from a positive perspective.
 For example, if an added responsibility at work stresses you out, think of how it will add to your learning and you can add an extra set of skill experience to your resume.

 Take out your binoculars.
 The situations cause us stress because we are looking at merely the present scenario.
 However, if we zoom out and see the whole picture, it might not seem as bad.
 Think of how much this event is important?
 Will it matter in a month or a year?
 Is it worth wasting your time over?
 For example, this might be applicable when a colleague has pointed out your mistake in a monthly review meeting.
 You feel bad about it and get stressed that it will affect your reputation at work.
 Thinking about how many people will remember it till the next meeting or how important that colleague’s view is for you should help reduce the stress.